Network Rail offer Read&Write to every employee, seeing it is as software "much more than a support for staff with specific challenges".

 “Employees often start by using one or two features – like the useful PDF to Word function – or converting documents to MP3 for listening on the train.
 But as time goes by, there’s that ‘aha’ moment.
-That’s when they realise that Read&Write can do a whole lot more, like the clever mind-mapping function.”
+That’s when they realize that Read&Write can do a whole lot more.”

 Emma is herself a fan of the predictive text feature that offers smart word suggestions while you’re working.
 “If I start typing ‘level crossing…’, Read&Write knows from my previous documents that I usually mean ‘level crossing closure’.
 Ordinary word processors will autocorrect to some extent – but it’s amazing how fast Read&Write picks up your own personal vocabulary and understands what you’re trying to say.”

 Echoing Emma, Kevin Bowsher reflects on Read&Write as a beneficial tool for all staff;

 “In common with many other big organizations we’re constantly deluged with email traffic” says Kevin Bowsher.
 “Many of our staff like using Read&Write to hear their mails read out loud while they’re sitting on the train.”
 Kevin also cites Read&Write’s ability to convert PDF files to editable text documents.

 As of March 2018, more than 660 employees have downloaded Read&Write, with steady growth in this figure every month.